pgillet/my-resume/webcontent/index.md

 See also [Publications](#publications)

 Occupation or position held: **Technical Manager**
-From April 2011 to September 2012
+:date: From April 2011 to September 2012
 Toulouse, France
 `Electronic Flight Folder`
 Name of employer: [GFI Informatique](http://www.gfi.fr/)